Design MFA Program - Frequently Asked Questions

 Estimated tuition and living expenses can be found on the Graduate and Professional Admissions website.

-Is your graduate program part of the STEM program?
+Is your graduate program part of the STEM program, and does it offer Optional Practical Training (OPT)?

 Yes, our Design MFA graduate program is STEM approved and our CIP Code name is Animation, Interactive Technology, Video Graphic and Special Effects.
 It covers both program tracks: Design Research & Development (DRD), and Digital Animation and Interactive Media (DAIM).